ESA-APEx/apex_documentation/propagation/openeo_services.md

 to port their existing pure-Python algorithm into an openEO process graph.
 While this porting involves learning to understand the concepts of data cube based processing, and the openEO processes, it does provide some benefits.

-The standardardized, datacube based processing approach is designed to significantly reduce the reponsibilities of the EO data scientist writing the algorithm.
+The standardized, datacube based processing approach is designed to significantly reduce the reponsibilities of the EO data scientist writing the algorithm.
 The openEO backend takes care of data access, solving performance and stability issues, while also dealing with the multiple heterogenous formats that are used in earth observation.
 Backends will automatically parallellize the processing work, using state of the art technologies, as provided by Apache Spark or Pangeo.

 Many common maintenance operations are performed by the openEO backend rather than by the EO service provider.
 This includes integrating performance improvements, new versions of software libraries with bugfixes, or adjusting to changes in the EO datasets.

+Various complex preprocessing steps may be offered by the backend.
+Examples include backscatter computation for Sentinel-1, or cloud masking and compositing of optical data.
+Use cases like machine learning training data extraction are also supported.

-When EO algorithms are expressed as process graphs, they also become easier to share and analyze by your peers, if you would choose to do so.
+When EO algorithms are expressed as process graphs, they also become easier to share and analyze by your peers, if you would choose to make them public.
 Transparent algorithms can greatly help to increase the confidence in the results, or even to receive suggestions for improvements.